cshannon-mdsol/mini_project_1/Stefan/HowToInstallGit.md

 	1.	`git clone`
 11. Type in git status to see what branch you are in.
 	1.	`git status`
 12. Once the top list has been completed we can now start to learn branching and other concepts.
-[Click here](https://github.com/cshannon-mdsol/mini_project_1/blob/master/Stefan/Branch.md) to continue to learn about branching..
+[Click here](https://github.com/cshannon-mdsol/mini_project_1/blob/master/Stefan/Branch.md) to continue to learn about branching.